Oluwa-bunmi/NavigationBar/README.md

-A responsive navigation bar without the use of javascript.
+Toggle on navigation bar without the use of javascript.